kedify/examples/killercoda/http-scaler/extra.md

 This last step is intended for advanced and detailed understanding of the internals how KEDA works.
-This is purely optional and contains low level details, you won't need to know any of this for your application autoscaling but if you are interested to learn more and not affraid to dive into the KEDA's plumbing, you are welcome to continue.
+This is purely optional and contains low level details, you won't need to know any of this for your application autoscaling but if you are interested in learning more and not afraid to dive into the KEDA's plumbing, you are welcome to continue.

 > None of the following information is required to understand KEDA and/or configure application autoscaling.